MehdiK/mehdik.github.io/_posts/2018-06-22-listen-challenge-commit.md

 People repeat their point of view over and over again when they don't feel heard or understood, and challenging, without listening, could turn into a heated argument.
 So everything I said above about listening applies just as much here.
 When someone's challenging an idea, everyone needs to tune in, listen to them intently, understand their point of view and empathise with their objective, fears and uncertainties about the idea.

-Don't interrupt the flow, don't cut conversations short and don't hold anything back.
+Don't interrupt the flow, don't get defensive, don't cut conversations short and don't hold anything back.
 It's a lot cheaper to make a right decision everyone buys into than to make a rushed one.
 At the same time, don't go around the circle or on tangents.
 Move to the next step once everyone's raised their objections and explained their point of view.

 ### Commit
 "*When you're surrounded by people who share a passionate commitment around a common purpose, anything is possible.*" - Howard Schultz